LostArtefacts/TRX/docs/trx/OUTFITS.md

 },
 ```

-Using null here means that if your second level uses a different outfit, that
+Using null here means that the enforcement names no outfit of its own, so each
-will still be honoured.
+level's own `lara_outfit` is what Lara wears; a second level that names a
+different one is still honoured.
+Naming an outfit instead of `null` dresses her
+in that one everywhere, whatever the levels say.

 ***